 Tel Aviv - Explore the Nonstop City

 Tel Aviv is easily accessible to people across Europe for a short city break or weekend get-away.
 You could choose to go to another European city but being able to hop over to the Middle East for the weekend is even more special!
 On a city break in Tel Aviv you can choose to relax and pamper yourself go sightseeing party all night shop til’ you drop or take part in outdoor activities and extreme sports.

-Relax and Pamper yourself on a Tel Aviv City BreakFor starters there are the stunning Tel Aviv beaches just minutes from the city center you’ll find an attractive promenade running the length of the 13 sandy beaches and the Mediterranean beyond.
-The beachfront is lined with top restaurants, pubs and hotels.
+Relax and Pamper Yourself on a Tel Aviv City BreakFor starters there are the stunning Tel Aviv beaches just minutes from the city center you’ll find an attractive promenade running the length of the 13 sandy beaches and the Mediterranean beyond.
+The beachfront is lined with top restaurants, pubs, and hotels.
 If you want to indulge and pamper yourself Tel Aviv has many excellent spas.
-You could even go further afield and visit one of Israel’s hot springs at Ga’ash, Hamat Gader, Hamei Yoav, Tiberius or the Dead Sea.
+You could even go further afield and visit one of Israel’s hot springs at Ga’ash, Hamat Gader, Hamei Yoav, Tiberias, or the Dead Sea.
 At the Dead Sea, you can get unique spa treatments that use the natural minerals and salts found in the Dead Sea water and mud.

 Having Fun on a Tel Aviv City BreakTel Aviv is home to a great amusement park with thrilling rides for the whole family.
-There are numerous parks, like Yarkon Park, a safari park and a bird safari.
+There are numerous parks, like Yarkon Park, a safari park, and a bird safari.
 You could chill out at one of the cinema complexes or rent a bike and explore the city.
-Other places of entertainment in Tel Aviv include Escape Rooms, trampoline centers, playgrounds, climbing walls and much more.
+Other places of entertainment in Tel Aviv include Escape Rooms, trampoline centers, playgrounds, climbing walls, and much more.

 Nightlife on a Tel Aviv City BreakTel Aviv truly is the city that never sleeps; nightclubs and bars only really come to life after 11 pm and they continue buzzing until the early hours of the morning.
 You won’t have to look far to find places of entertainment after dark.
 Visit underground clubs near Rothschild Blvd. hipster bars in the historic Neve Tzedek neighborhood; arty clubs around HaHashmal Street and the bohemian hang-outs of Florentin.
 If you’re not into night clubs Tel Aviv has wine bars, ballet, opera, concerts, and theatre.

 Shopping in Tel AvivYour shopping choices in Tel Aviv are numerous and diverse.
 You could stick to the traditional markets like Carmel Market or the flea market in Jaffa.
-Visit Nachalat Binyamin market for hand-made arts and crafts.
-Visit the upmarket fashion stores at Kirkar HaMedina or travel to one of the large malls like Azrieli Tower.
+Visit Nahalat Binyamin market for hand-made arts and crafts.
+Visit the upmarket fashion stores at Kikar HaMedina or travel to one of the large malls like Azrieli Tower.
 In Tel Aviv, you can find everything from traditional items and locally made goods to international name brands.

-Outdoor Activities on a Tel Aviv City BreakIn Tel Aviv you can rent a bicycle and use the many cycle paths; go rowing in the Yarkon River, do water sports at the beach, join locals on a morning jog try yoga at Tel Aviv Port at sundown visit a local gym or make a trip out to the countryside for bird-watching.
+In Tel Aviv you can rent a bicycle and use the many cycle paths; go rowing in the Yarkon River, do water sports at the beach, join locals on a morning jog try yoga at Tel Aviv Port at sundown visit a local gym, or take a trip out to the countryside for bird-watching.
 Tel Aviv locals love exercising outdoors and the parks and beachfront are always full of dedicated fitness enthusiasts.

-Tel Aviv Museum of ArtTel Aviv has excellent museums including the Museum of Art, Design Museum Holon, Bauhaus Museum, Museum of the Jewish People and the Eretz Israel Museum.
+Sightseeing in Tel Aviv on a City BreakTel Aviv has excellent museums including the Museum of Art, Design Museum Holon, Bauhaus Museum, Museum of the Jewish People, and the Eretz Israel Museum.
 There are historic landmarks including the site where the Declaration of Independence was signed on Rothschild Blvd. and the houses of famous artists and political figures.